 8. Practical SLA Must-Have Exclusions

-Provide a list of exclusions in which time is not enforced against the SLA measurement, such as scheduled and emergency maintenance, and equipment re-boots and backups.
-Also, include in the SLA provisions for the failure of a third party that the provider has no control over.
+Provide a list of exclusions in which time is not enforced against the service level agreement measurement, such as scheduled and emergency maintenance, and equipment re-boots and backups.
+Also, include in the provisions for the failure of a third party that the provider has no control over.